We are all aware that trees help purify the air in cities, but which ones are the most effective for this purpose?

 The perfect mix of trees exists

-The group of deciduous trees included aspen, cherry, rowan, beech, oak, walnut, and birch.
-That of conifers with persistent leaves consisted of firs, black pines and spruces.
-Then there were the larches, conifers but with deciduous leaves.
+The group of deciduous trees included aspen, cherry, rowan, beech, oak, walnut and birch.
+That of persistent-leaved conifers consisted of firs, black pines and spruces.
+Then there were the larches, needle-leaved but with deciduous leaves.

 Since much of the deadly air pollution in urban areas comes from cars, scientists have focused on polycyclic aromatic hydrocarbons (PAH), generated almost entirely by urban traffic.
 The team considered 32 of them.